Testing Is a Social Activity — Not a Solo Act

 I asked about goals, not just features.

-I mapped out customer complaints to real problems.
+I mapped customer complaints to real problems.

 I prioritized based on risk, not a checklist.